Combat Logistics Battalion 6: Fallen Marines

 3-22-2007 - U.S. Marine Corps Cpl.
 Henry W. Bogrette, 21-year-old native of Richville, N.Y., died of hostile fire near Camp Fallujah in Al Anbar, Iraq.

 7-22-2007 - U.S. Marine Corps Lance Cpl.
 Bobby L. Twitty, 20-year-old native of Bedias, Texas, died from a vehicle accident in Ramadi, Iraq.

+5-14-2007 - U.S. Marine Corps Lance Cpl.
+Jeffrey D. Walker, 21-year-old native of Macon, Georgia, died from hostile fire in Fallujah, Iraq.

 In popular culture

 2014 - A nonfiction memoir titled "The Lieutenant Don't Know" details the experiences of 2nd Platoon, Alpha Company (as Transportation Company was known then) during the 2010 deployment to Afghanistan.
 The book was written by the platoon commander.
 It is one of relatively few books covering combat logistics in Afghanistan (compared to the number of books covering other types of combat operations).
 The Marine Corps Times called the book "a rare look into the world of the Marines whose job it was to ferry supplies to the fighting forces in Afghanistan by way of vehicle convoys".

+2023 - A gothic horror novel titled "The Militia House" tells a fictionalized version of CLB-6's 2010 deployment.
+It was written by one of the landing support Marines on the deployment.
+The book was nominated for the 2023 Shirley Jackson Award, one of the premier awards for horror writing.